 - Optional: 1/2 teaspoon red chili powder

-In a deep pan, heat the vegetable/canola/sunflower cooking oil on a medium flame until it is hot.
+In a deep pan, heat the cooking oil on a medium flame until it is hot.

-Next, add the diced eggplant and the potato cubes, stir and mix well.
-Sauté it for about two minutes.
+Then, add the diced eggplant and the potato cubes, stir and mix well.
+Sauté it for about 2 minutes.

-Now add the coriander powder, cumin powder, turmeric powder, the red chili powder and the chopped tomato.
-Stir to mix everything well and then sauté for another two to three minutes.
+Now add the coriander powder, cumin powder, turmeric powder, the red chili powder, and the chopped tomato.
+Stir to mix everything well and then sauté for another 2 to 3 minutes.

-Sprinkle water on top of the vegetables and stir everything to mix all well.
+Sprinkle water on top of the vegetables and stir everything to mix well.